-The Bank of New York Mellon's Personal Securities Trading Policy - Restricted Periods
+BNY Mellon's Personal Securities Trading Policy - Restricted Periods

 Employees eligible to participate in the ESPP are also subject to The Bank of New York Mellon's Personal Securities Trading Policy, of which they have received a copy.
-Additional copies can be obtained through the enrollment website.
+Additional copies can be obtained through the Company's intranet website.